 “Alright, fine,” I sighed.
 “But I’m going back to the cryotherapy room before we leave.
 It’s way too hot in here.”

 Freshly showered and ready to socialize, we grabbed a coffee and then walked over to the mixer.
 At a standing table was the master chess player I met last night.
-He held a drink in one hand as he talked to a woman who was a bit shorter than him.
+He held a drink in one hand as he talked to a woman who was shorter than him.

 “Don’t look, but the chess pimp is over there recruiting some innocent girl.”
 I said, hiding the side of my face.

-“You don’t want any more chess philosophy?
+“You don't want more chess philosophy?
 You might even learn how to get some girls to grow your stable.”
 Syd snickered as I glared at her.

 “Stop it.
 Let’s just get out of here before…”

-“Hey, my man from the bar last night!”
-The guy from yesterday said walking over with his girlfriend.
+“My man!
+It's funny running into you here, remember me from the bar last night!”
+The guy from yesterday said, walking over with his girlfriend.
 “I didn’t properly introduce myself last night.
 My name is Cesar, and this is my girlfriend, Maria.”
-He extended his hand out to shake mine.
+He extended his hand to shake mine.

 Dammit